captionpoint/captionpoint-plays/!archives/PASSION.md

 ## FOSCA:
-I didn’t come here to be difficult.
-I came here to simply share your company.
+I didn’t come here to be difficult!
+I came here to simply share your company!

 ---